🔹SERVICE MODEL🔹

 I guide clients through the healthcare system, explain options, provide vetted referrals, and offer strategies to advocate for needed services and support.

-I collaborate with builders, designers, and medical equipment providers, and maintain a trusted network of senior-focused professionals - including elder law attorneys, placement advisors, real estate agents, and home care agencies - so every part of your plan is covered.
+I collaborate with home access contractors, builders, designers, and medical equipment providers, and maintain a trusted network of senior-focused professionals - including elder law attorneys, placement advisors, real estate agents, and home care agencies - so every part of your plan is covered.

 Note: I do not provide ongoing in-home therapy treatments.
 That care is best delivered by a Medicare Part B occupational therapist through a home health agency.